 Can my dog eat a vegan or vegetarian diet?

-In short, technically yes they can!
+In short, technically yes dogs can!
 Dogs can do well on a vegan or vegetarian diet.
 Cats, however, cats cannot survive on a vegan diet.
 There are some important things to understand to ensure that they get the right nutrition for their age, size and general health.
 In this article our vet discusses what to consider when feeding a vegan or vegetarian diet to your dog and examples of nutritionally balanced brands available.
 Our vet shares the latest advice here.

 This article was written by a FirstVet vet

 Did you know that FirstVet offers video calls with experienced, UK registered vets?
 You can get a consultation within 30 minutes by downloading the FirstVet app for free from the Apple App Store or Google Play.